 Time To Say Goodbye broke the all-time sales record in Germany selling over 2,750,000 copies and getting certified 11x Gold.
-In addition to that, it sold further 750,000 copies between Austria, Switzerland and the UK and reached number one in single charts all across Europe.
+In addition to that, it sold a further 750,000 copies between Austria, Switzerland and the UK and reached number one in single charts all across Europe.

 The single never arrived in Italy.

-Bocelli is often referred to as the most world-famous Italian national alive, which is not surprising if you think that he managed to sell more than 90 million albums worldwide in a career that spans over 25 years.
+Bocelli is often referred to as the most world-famous Italian national alive, which is not surprising if you think that he has managed to sell more than 90 million albums worldwide in a career that spans over 25 years.

 His 1999 record Sacred Arias has been the biggest selling classical album ever sold by any solo artist in history with 5 million copies gone, earning him a listing in the Guinness Book of World Records as he simultaneously held all the three top positions on the US Classical Albums charts at the time.

 His acclaimed duet The Prayer with Céline Dion, released in 1999 for the animated film Quest for Camelot, granted the movie a Golden Globe for Best Original Song, and also an Academy Award nomination in the same award category.

 Andrea Bocelli’s first compilation Romanza, released in 1997, is still, as of today, the biggest ever-selling album by an Italian solo artist in the world, with record sales of over 20 million units sold.